franciscobmacedo/remotefreelancept/README.md

-# Simulator for independent workers in Portugal working for foreign companies
+# Remote Freelancer from Portugal 🇵🇹

-Simulate your earnings (year, month or day) and breakdown how much taxes you're going to pay.
+Simulate your earnings (year, month or day) and breakdown how much taxes you're going to pay as a freelancer working from Portugal.

 ## Project setup